Anton Anderson -

 With the encouragement of a neighbor (the same one who brought the cookies), I have been thinking about running for Altadena Town Council over the past year, even prior to the fires.
 As a lifelong member of the Altadena community, and raising a family here, I am deeply committed to its wellbeing and recovery.

-My overarching goal is to ensure that the southwestern portion of Altadena has a voice, and is heard, as decisions are made concerning Altadena.
+My overarching focus is to ensure that the southwestern portion of Altadena has a voice, and is heard, as decisions are made concerning Altadena.

 While I have a good sense of the issues in the area, my first step, should I be elected, will be to reach out to the residents, business owners, and other stakeholders to hear what they –you– have to say.